Reading the data

 N Written by Nick, founder of Markets Mastered ยท Trading professionally since 1989

 Markets do not trend forever.
-They expand, contract, expand again.
-The squeeze score puts a number on that contraction so you can spot the quiet moments before the storm.
+They expand, contract, and expand again.
+Traders have tried to measure that contraction for decades, most famously with the Bollinger Band squeeze and the TTM squeeze.
+The squeeze score takes the same idea and turns it into a single 0-100 number for every instrument on the board, so you can spot the quiet moments before the storm without reading one chart at a time.

 The score runs from 0 to 100.
 It measures how narrow the recent trading range is, relative to the volatility this instrument normally produces.